toaha-unc/markdown-guide/README.md

 H<sub>2</sub>O // also can use ~ ~

-//copy paste emoji for usinh emoji 😊
+//copy paste emoji for using emoji 😊

 `This is code`